RedisAI/RedisAI/docs/developer.md

 You can compile and build the module from its source code - refer to the [Building and Running section](quickstart.md#building-and-running) of the Quickstart page for instructions on how to do that.

-### Configring your system
+### Configuring your system

 **Building in a docker (x86_64)**

 The RedisAI source code can be mounted in a docker, and built there, but edited from the external operating system.
 This assumes that you are running a modern version of docker, and that you are making a recursive clone of this repository and all of its submodules.
-This assumes that you have jinja installed, as the docker files are geneated from the dockerfile.tmpl in the *opt/build/docker* directory.
+This assumes that you have jinja installed, as the docker files are generated from the dockerfile.tmpl in the *opt/build/docker* directory.

 ```
 git clone --recursive https://github.com/RedisAI/RedisAI